How to build a support ticketing system on WordPress

 The 'Entry Notes' field in Gravity Forms

 After that, the final step is to add the follow-up reply form, allowing support staff and customers to reply to tickets in a thread.
-We can embed the form inside a Custom Content field using the [gravityform] shortcode.
+We already created this form, so we just need to embed it form using the “Gravity Forms” field type in GravityView!

-In this case, we’re going to use [gvlogic] to only show the reply form if the ticket’s status is either “Pending” or “Open”.
-If the ticket has been closed, we’ll display a message to the user instead, asking them to open a new ticket if they wish to contact support.
+With this condition, the form will be only be displayed if the ticket status is “Open” or “Pending”.
+If it’s closed, we’ll display a message to the user asking them to open a new ticket if they wish to contact support.

 The final step will be for us to display the entire thread of replies to a ticket.
 However, we can only do this once we’ve created a View to display responses (we’ll do this in the next step!).
 For now, here is what our Single Entry layout looks like: